PulsaraIO/coreum-js/README.md

 // connect() will only connect for querying purposes, it won't sign any transaction.
 // In order to sign transactions, you need to connect with connectWithExtension (currently only working with Keplr)
-// Or with connectWithMnemonic, if choose connectWithMnemonic, DO NOT USE ON CLIENT SIDE. await mantle.connect(connectOptions); // connectWithExtension || connectWithMnemonic
+// Or with connectWithMnemonic, if choose connectWithMnemonic, DO NOT USE ON CLIENT SIDE. await coreum.connect(connectOptions); // connectWithExtension || connectWithMnemonic
 // If withWS is true, the client will also create and connect to the Coreum Websocket.

 // Client exposes different QueryClients to query the Coreum Blockchain with ease.